WilsonBillkia/bane/README.md

 # BaNE(Baremetal Node Erector)
-*THIS VERSION IS A TEST AND WILL NOT DEPLOY*
+*THIS VERSION IS A TEST AND WILL NOT DEPLOY A CHAINLINK NODE* *
-*

-Bane builds node configurations a la Docker, but directly to bare metal or SSH enabled cloud compute.
+Bane builds blockchain nodes a la Docker, but directly to bare metal or SSH enabled cloud compute.
 Ansible uses Linux / Bash native tooling to reduce the attack surface while still providing Dev and Operations with an easy way to build and manage their Nodes.

+This version builds a Chainlink node and a local geth node.
+Both have node.js installed by default.

 ## Requirements
 (For the management machine)